google/tensorstore/docs/python/tutorial.rst

-This example demonstrates accessing the `Janelia FlyeEM Hemibrain 1.1 segmentation <https://www.janelia.org/project-team/flyem/hemibrain>`_ using the :ref:`neuroglancer-precomputed-driver`.
+This example demonstrates accessing the `Janelia FlyeEM Hemibrain 1.1 segmentation <https://www.janelia.org/project-team/flyem/hemibrain>`_ using the :ref:`driver/neuroglancer_precomputed`.

-While this dataset is public, the :ref:`gcs-kvstore-driver` currently requires that you supply :ref:`Google Cloud credentials<gcs-authentication>`.
+While this dataset is public, the :ref:`kvstore/gcs` currently requires that you supply :ref:`Google Cloud credentials<gcs-authentication>`.

 Open the dataset asynchronously to obtain a :py:obj:`tensorstore.Future`: